-volumeDevices (similar to volumeMounts) is used for block devices and can only be used with PersistentVolumeClaim sources.

-devicePath (similar to mountPath) represents the path to the physical device.

-The volume source must be of type persistentVolumeClaim and must match the name of the PVC as expected.
+- volumeDevices (similar to volumeMounts) is used for block devices and can only be used with PersistentVolumeClaim sources. - devicePath (similar to mountPath) represents the path to the physical device. - The volume source must be of type persistentVolumeClaim and should match the name of the PVC as expected.

-Table 4.5.
-Accepted values for VolumeMode
+Table 4.2.
+Accepted Values for VolumeMode